abusenius/random-patches/README.md

 NVidia Binary Drivers
 ---------------------

-    Fixes compilation issues of nvidia drivers version 355.11-r2 when used with kernel 4.4.0.
+    Fixes compilation issues of nvidia drivers version 355.11 when used with kernels 4.6.x.
 Newer versions of nvidia drivers broke hibernation on my system.

-    Works with 355.11-r2
+    Works with x11-drivers/nvidia-drivers-355.11-r4